Our Approach to Treatment: D-Transposition of the Great Arteries

 In d-TGA, this is reversed — the right ventricle pumps blood returning from the body back into the body, while the left ventricle pumps blood returning from the lungs back into the lungs.
 This results in abnormal circulation, which usually can be tolerated for only a short time.

-Why choose Johns Hopkins All Children’s
+Why Choose Johns Hopkins All Children’s

 Our heart surgeons provide expert care for children with d-TGA, with more than 30 years of experience in treating hundreds of children with this condition.

-After birth, d-TGA is usually diagnosed within the first hours of life.
+When diagnosed after birth, d-TGA is usually diagnosed within the first hours of life.
 Babies with d-TGA appear blue (called “cyanosis”) after birth due to the decreased level of oxygen in the body’s bloodstream and may have rapid breathing.
 The decreased level of oxygen will be detected during the universal pulse oximetry screening, a test that estimates the amount of oxygen in a baby’s blood.
 All newborns receive this test before they can be discharged from the hospital following birth.

 If the cyanosis is not corrected with oxygen, an echocardiogram is performed to look at the baby’s heart.
 Sometimes, a cardiac catheterization procedure may also be needed to improve the oxygen level in the body.

-Immediate treatment involves establishing safe oxygenation and stable cardiac and pulmonary (lung) function.
+Immediate treatment for d-TGA involves establishing safe oxygenation and stable cardiac and pulmonary (lung) function.
 A continuous infusion of prostaglandins (a type of medication) is usually initiated.
 This medication will keep the ductus arteriosus open.
 The ductus arteriosus is an opening that connects the aorta and the pulmonary artery, that allows the fetus to receive oxygenated blood from the placenta before birth.
 It typically closes after birth.
 Keeping it open with medication allows the mixing of oxygen-rich blood with oxygen-poor blood before surgery in infants with d-TGA.

 Babies with d-TGA will often undergo a cardiac catheterization procedure called “balloon atrial septostomy” after birth to temporarily improve the oxygen level in the body.
 A very small catheter (tube) is placed in a blood vessel in the groin or umbilical vessel and guided up to the heart.
 The catheter contains a small balloon that inflates to open a hole in the wall of the upper chambers of the heart.
 This allows oxygenated blood to mix with low-oxygen blood and improve oxygen levels in the body.